Williamsburg, Virginia: Government

-Federally, Williamsburg is part of Virginia's 1st congressional district, represented by Republican Rob Wittman, who was first elected in 2007.
+Williamsburg is part of Virginia's 1st congressional district, represented by Republican Rob Wittman, who was first elected in 2007.

 When Williamsburg received its charter in 1722, it had portions in both James City and York County.
 In 1870, the Virginia General Assembly changed the boundaries so that it was entirely within James City County.

 A year later, a new state constitution created the political entity known as an independent city, which is not located in any county.
 Williamsburg subsequently incorporated as a city in 1884 and separated from James City County, but continues to share several constitutional officers with James City County.
 The city also operates a joint school division with James City County, under a voluntary agreement that leaders revisit at planned intervals.

 As an independent city, Williamsburg has had a council-manager form of government since 1932.
 The city council elects the mayor, who presides over council meetings and serves as the city's Chief Elected Official.
 The city council consists of five members who serve staggered, four-year terms.
 It hires a city manager, comparable to a corporation's chief executive officer, who is usually a professionally trained public administrator and is charged with implementing the council's policies and directives and has broad administrative authority with strict rules prohibiting political interference in administrative matters.

 As of 2020, Williamsburg's mayor is Douglas Pons, and the vice mayor is W. Pat Dent.
 Other city council members are Barbara Ramsey, Ted Maslin and Caleb Rogers.
 The city manager is Andrew O. Trivette.

 The city now shares all constitutional officers, courts, and the Williamsburg-James City County Public Schools system (WJCC) with adjacent James City County, and is the county seat.
 Until 1998, the city had its own Sheriff's Office.
 It was consolidated with the James City County Sheriff's Office, becoming Williamsburg-James City County Sheriff's Office.